About

 Curatorial and Collaborative Work:

-• His involvement with the founding of Cubitt, an artist run gallery and studio, shows his dedication to the support of contemporary art practice.
+His involvement with the founding of Cubitt, an artist run gallery and studios and its continuing development shows his dedication to the support of contemporary art practice.

-In essence, Nicholas Wyatt's work occupies a space where historical artistic traditions intersect with contemporary painting practices, marked by both intellectual inquiry and artistic creation.
+In essence, Nicholas Wyatt's work occupies a space where historical artistic traditions intersect with contemporary painting practices, one that is marked by both intellectual inquiry and artistic creation.